EducationShinyAppTeam/Style_Guide/README.md

    + The bottom of the sidebar should contain the Penn State Logo (see the Penn State Branding section)

 ### Penn State Branding
 Given that we are all associated with Pennsylvania State University, we need to include the Penn State logo in each App.
 Rather than sticking the logo at the top of the Overview page, we are going to place the logo at the bottom of the sidebar.
-This has the benefit of having the logo appear throughout the entire app AND making the logo be as unobtrusive as possible in the app.
+This has the benefit of having the logo appear throughout the entire App AND making the logo be as unobtrusive as possible.

 There are two ways to do this:
 1. **CHECK THIS!** Use `boastApp` instead of `shinyApp` from the `boastUtils` package.
 You won't have to do anything else; the logo will automatically get added in the correct place.